someth2say/ceylonChain/README.md

 return result;
 ```

-For sure, you can wrapp the `validateParameters` function with another function that returns the same input parameter, and then use the new function for chaining:
+For sure, you can wrap the `validateParameters` function with another function that returns the same input parameter, and then use the new function for chaining:
 ```
     function validate(Params params) { validateParameters(params); return params; }
     return chain(request, parseParameters).to(validate).to(doStuff).to(writeResponse).do();
 ```

 This works, no issues.
 But it is tedious having to write functions just to return the input parameters.
-So `tee` chain steps will do for you:
+So `tee` chain steps will do it for you:
 ```
     return chain(request, parseParameters).tee(validateParameters).to(doStuff).to(writeResponse).do();
 ```